lesterbx/task-manager/README.md

 # task-manager

 > Example project built using VueJS and CouchDB.
-> The project consist on a collaborative task manager based on columns and cards.
+<p>The project consist on a collaborative task manager based on columns and cards.<br>
-> The users can create workspaces and ivite users to work with them, each workspace is a database and can be stored in the user's device to work offline.
+The users can create workspaces and ivite users to work with them, each workspace is a database and can be stored in the user's device to work offline.<br>
+For some specials actions a node server is used.</p>

 ## Build Setup